-Stress is a problem with a lot of people’s lives.
+Stress is a problem in a lot of people’s lives.
 We all have different ways of coping with stress, or not, and we all have different responses to the pressure we are under.
 Despite an army of stress advisers, self-help books and courses, and sound advice from the medical profession, we are still no closer to finding the way out of the stress conundrum.

 The essential problem is this: We live in a wealthy technological age where we have all we need at our disposal.
-One of the costs of this is a steadily rising tide of demands and pressures which produce stresses in us.
+One of the costs of this is a steadily rising tide of demands and pressures which produce stress in us.
 There’s a lot to do and have, and it’s tempting to try and have it all!

 For many people, this means that they are so busy so much of the time that they no longer have the space, nor the ability to focus on managing the stress that goes with their lifestyle.

 In fact, if you want to follow the wellbeing gurus’ advice, it just produces another list of things to fit into your busy schedule.